bennettslin/bennett_work_app/MORE_TODO_NOTES.md

         * Yearling's Bobtail demo page content
 * Verify collagen return
 * Get rid of days in Bobtail Yearlings essays
+* Bobtail Method
+    * It will always be just as good

 # TODO
 * Accountant!